ZLB: A Blockchain to Tolerate Colluding Majorities: The

-\item[\ding{195}] {\bf Membership change (inclusion):} To compensate with the excluded replicas, an inclusion consensus adds new candidate replicas (among the pool of candidates).
-This inclusion consensus waits to deliver at least $\ceil{n'/2}$ proposals, each containing $n-n'$ new replicas to include where $n'$ is the number of replicas at the start of the inclusion consensus (after the exclusion consensus).
-Once consensus finishes, replicas deterministically choose $\frac{n-n'}{\ceil{n'/2}}$ replicas from each proposal, to guarantee a fair distribution of included replicas across all honest replicas.
-To prevent the deceitful ratio from increasing after an inclusion consensus, we rely on a deterministic function that, given a disagreement upon replicas to include, chooses some of them instead to maintain the total number $n$ of replicas. \item[\ding{196}] {\bf Reconciliation:} Once the membership change finishes, the reconciliation starts by combining all transactions that were decided by distinct honest replicas in the preceding disagreement.
+Honest replicas accept certificates (in consensus instances that follow the membership change) from non-excluded replicas containing signatures from excluded replicas.
+This is because honest replicas from different partitions of a disagreement might not find themselves at the same consensus instance $\Gamma_k$ at the time that they execute the membership change.
+Notice that this occurs during a transient period of time since all valid certificates contain at least $1$ honest replica by construction, and all honest replicas eventually update their committee and stop generating new certificates with excluded replicas.
+This transient acceptance allows honest replicas to catch up without reverting any decision. \end{enumerate} \item[\ding{196}] {\bf Reconciliation:} Upon delivering a conflicting block with an associated valid certificate, the reconciliation starts by combining all transactions that were decided by distinct honest replicas in the disagreement.
 These transactions are ordered through a deterministic function, whose simple example is a lexicographical order but can be made fair by rotating over the indices of the instances. \end{enumerate}

-Once the current instance $\Gamma_k$ terminates, another instance $\Gamma_{k+1}$ can start, even if it runs concurrently with a confirmation or a reconciliation at index $k$.
+Once the current instance $\Gamma_k$ terminates, another instance $\Gamma_{k+1}$ can start, even if it runs concurrently with a confirmation or a reconciliation at index $k$ or at a lower index.